MicrosoftDocs/partner-rest/partner-rest/develop/get-foreign-exchange-rates.md

 ## Prerequisites

 - Credentials as described in [Partner API authentication](api-authentication.md).
-This scenario supports authentication with both application user and application-only authentication.
+This scenario only supports application user authentication.
+Application-ony is not yet supported.

 ## Details